-The Cabrach Trust is embarking on an exciting regeneration project to develop a small distillery and heritage centre on the historic Inverharroch site, celebrating the rich heritage and culture of The Cabrach.
-This remote and haunting land was once the thriving hub of an illicit whisky industry and the heritage centre will tell this thrilling Cabrach story.
+The Cabrach Trust is embarking on an exciting regeneration project to develop a working historical distillery and heritage centre on the historic Inverharroch site.
+The centre will celebrate the rich heritage and culture of The Cabrach.
+This remote and haunting land was once the thriving hub of an illicit whisky industry and the heritage centre will tell this long secret story.

 Watch our short film to find out more about our exciting plans to bring whisky back to the Cabrach